What’s a Renewable Energy Park?

 Will the wind turbines be visually distracting due to reflectivity or strobing?

-When wind turbine blades rotate they can cause changes in light levels to create the appearance of a flicker to people looking at them.
+When wind turbine blades rotate they can cause changes in light levels to create the appearance of a flicker to people looking at them from close proximity.
 This is called shadow flicker.

 As part of our assessment documentation, we’ve considered the potential shadow flicker for wind turbines at the sites.
 This is done using relative positions of the sun throughout the year, the wind turbines at the site, and the viewer.